Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Discussion

-We find that we cannot assign a meaningful invasion fitness value to an invasive variety of organism.
-Consequently, we cannot assign a fitness value to a genetic characteristic which defines such an organism type.
-That is, defining a trait or allele fitness is likewise invalid.
-To restate the host--consumer model in genetic terms, we could say that an individual consumer can have one of two possible alleles of the ``transmissibility gene'', one coding for $\tau = 0.33$ and the other for $\tau = 0.45$.
-A mean-field treatment would then involve specifying the fraction of the population which carries the $\tau = 0.33$ allele versus the fraction which carries the $\tau = 0.45$ variant.
-Such a description, however, is too oversimplified to let us predict what will happen in the ecosystem.
-All of the issues we identified imply that the evolutionary dynamics cannot be characterized using the allele frequencies at a particular time.
+Consequently, we find that trying to assign a meaningful invasion fitness value to an invasive variety of organism is too drastic a simplification.
+In turn, this implies that we cannot assign a fitness value to a phenotypic or genetic characteristic such as infectiousness or transmissibility.
+To understand this point, we rephrase the spatial host--consumer model in terms of alleles.
+In an invasion scenario, an individual consumer can have one of two possible alleles of the ``transmissibility gene'', one coding for the native value of~$\tau$ (\emph{e.g.,} $\tau = 0.33$) and the other for the invasive value (\emph{e.g.,} $\tau = 0.45$).
+A mean-field treatment would then involve specifying the fraction of the population which carries the native allele versus the fraction which carries the invasive variant.
+We have seen, however, that the predictions based on such a heavily coarse-grained caricature of the original model deviate from its actual behavior.
+In short, the evolutionary dynamics cannot be characterized using the allele frequencies at a particular time.

 If we can no longer summarize the genetic character of a population by an allele frequency---or a set of allele frequencies for well-defined local subpopulations---then computing the fitness of a genotype from its generation-to-generation change in frequency is a fruitless task.
-In a world which exhibits nonequilibrium spatial pattern formation, allele frequencies are the wrong handle for understanding the dynamics of natural selection.
+In a world which exhibits nonequilibrium spatial pattern formation, allele frequencies are the wrong attribute for understanding the dynamics of natural selection.
 Formally, the conventional assumption that the allele frequencies are a sufficient set of variables to describe evolutionary dynamics is incorrect.
 The spatial structure itself is a necessary part of the system description at a particular time in order to determine the subsequent generation outcomes, even in an average sense.

+The timescale-dependence issues which arise in spatial host--consumer ecosystems exist in a wider context.
+Multiple examples indicate that initial success and eventual fixation are only two extremes of a continuum which must be understood in its entirety to grasp the stability of a system.
+In the study of genetic drift, it has been found that neutral mutations can fixate and beneficial mutations fail to fixate due to stochasticity~\cite{hartl2007}.
+Likewise, in the study of clonal interference~\cite{fogle2008}, one beneficial mutation can out-compete another and prevent its fixation.